andykras/gptbot/README.md

 # ChatGPT Telegram Bot

+This project is a Telegram bot that uses OpenAI's Assistant API to bring ChatGPT to Telegram.
+It uses the AsyncOpenAI client and aiogram lib

 <div align="center">
   <img src="tg.jpg" alt="GPT Bot Image">
 </div>

-## Overview

-This project is a Telegram bot that uses OpenAI's Assistant API to bring ChatGPT to Telegram.
-It uses the AsyncOpenAI client and aiogram lib

 ## Dependencies